-MINIMUM EQUITY OWNERSHIP GUIDELINES
+MINIMUM EOUITY OWNERSHIP GUIDELINES

-We have adopted robust minimum equity ownership guidelines that require each Named Executive Officer and each independent trustee to maintain a minimum number of Common Shares (including OP units and LTIP units) having a market value equal to: six times annual base salary for Mr. Nordhagen; three times annual base salary for the Ms. Fischer; two times annual base salary for each of Mr. Treadwell and Mr. Togashi; and five times annual cash compensation for all independent trustees.
+We have adopted robust minimum equity ownership guidelines that require each Named Executive Officer and each independent trustee to maintain a minimum number of Common Shares (including OP units and LTIP units) having a market value equal to a specified multiple of the individual's annual base salary (in the case of our Named Executive Officers) or annual cash compensation (in the case of our independent trustees) as specified below.
 Each person covered by the policy is required to meet these requirements within five years after the date that they became subject to the policy (or, if the requirements increase due to a change in position of employment, any incremental increase in the required ownership level must be satisfied within five years after the change in position has become effective).
 The CNCG Committee annually reviews progress toward achieving these ownership levels.
-As of March 15, 2019, each Named Executive Officer and each independent trustee was in compliance with the minimum equity ownership guidelines.
+As of March 31, 2020, each Named Executive Officer and each independent trustee was in compliance with the minimum equity ownership guidelines.